sethmlarson/mashpack/README.md

   objects within the array at the beginning of the array.
 In most cases arrays will all be of similar type and so this situation happens quite frequently within common JSON objects.

-- Mashpack sheds the `STR8` and `MAP8` types in favor of larger single-byte `STRP` and `MAPP` data types.
-This means that a string or map that is larger than 63 elements must instead use `STR16` or `MAP16` which have 3 bytes of header.
-  This decision was made because maps that large are rare and strings that large will be data-heavy anyways just by nature of what a string is so the extra byte won't be felt as a percentage of the packed object compared to constant size object.

 - Mashpack adds the `MATRIX16` and `MATRIX32` objects which are essentially optimized versions of `TARRAY16[TARRAY16]` and `TARRAY32[TARRAY32]` objects.
 They're